DjangoGirls/tutorial/en/django_installation/instructions.md

 ## Working with virtualenv

 The command above will create a directory called `myvenv` (or whatever name you chose) that contains our virtual environment (basically a bunch of directory and files).

-All we want to do now is start it by running:
+#### Windows

+Start your virtual environment by running:

     C:\Users\Name\djangogirls> myvenv\Scripts\activate

-on Windows, or:
+#### Linux and OS X

+Start your virtual environment by running:

     ~/djangogirls$ source myvenv/bin/activate

-on OS X and Linux.

 Remember to replace `myvenv` with your chosen `virtualenv` name!